Discrete signature varieties: Lie polynomials and Lie groups

-In this section, we introduce two fundamental subsets of $T^{\leq h}(\polyd)$: the space of Lie polynomials and the variety of group-like elements.
-These will play a role in understanding discrete signatures and, as the name suggests, these will form a pair of Lie algebra $\mathcal L^{\leq h}(\polyd)$ and Lie group $\mathcal G^{\leq h}(\polyd)$.
+In this section, we introduce some fundamental subsets of $T^{\leq h}(\polyd)$: the space of Lie polynomials and the variety of group-like elements in the shuffle and quasi-shuffle context.
+These will play a role in understanding discrete signatures and, as the name suggests, they will form pairs of Lie algebra and Lie group.
+Most of the results in this section will follow from general facts on the theory of free Lie algebras \cite{Reutenauer89} which will be adapted to take into account our intrinsic notion of weight of words.
+The underlying field $\KK$ will just be of characteristic zero.